VeeraSriya/Docking-Workflow/README.md

-# 🧪 Project 12: Molecular Docking of COX-2 with Celecoxib
+# Molecular Docking of COX-2 with Celecoxib

 ## 🎯 Objective
 To study the binding interaction between COX-2 (3LN1) protein and Celecoxib using molecular docking.